 Recommended for: Large households with heavy coffee drinkers, busy offices or small businesses whose primary product is not specialty coffee.

-This is a narrowly targeted machine, aimed at a very specific type of household.
-If the description below rings familiar to you, then you’re going to love this machine, and you’ll probably view it as the best bean to cup home coffee machine on the market today.
+This is a narrowly targeted machine aimed at a very specific type of household.
+If the description below rings familiar to you, then you’ll love this machine and probably view it as the best bean-to-cup home coffee machine on the market today.

-If this doesn’t sound like your family, then you’ll be well served to give this one a pass.
+If this doesn’t sound like your family, you’ll be well served to pass this one.

 The Jura Impressa is a great machine with one potentially fatal flaw.
 It uses older technology and has a positively bearish learning curve.
-Unless you have patience and are fairly tech savvy, this one will be more than a little frustrating to master and is not recommended as a first machine for new users for that reason.
+Unless you have patience and are fairly tech-savvy, this one will be more than a little frustrating to master, and for that reason, it is not recommended as a first machine for new users.

-On the other hand, once you do learn to use it, you’ll find that it is capable of doing just about everything.
+On the other hand, once you learn to use it, you’ll find that it can do just about everything.
 It gives you all the tools you need to make any drink you can imagine, has some basic one-touch functionality for convenience, and with its massive 192-ounce (no, that’s not a typo!) water tank, it can keep pace with even the most rabid coffee consumers out there.

-While the bean hopper looks undersized at first glance, having only a 10-ounce capacity, the company includes a secondary hopper with your purchase, which doubles the capacity to 20-ounces.
+While the bean hopper looks undersized at first glance, with only a 10-ounce capacity, the company includes a secondary hopper with your purchase, which doubles the capacity to 20 ounces.

-With a capacity like that, the Jura Impressa can even keep pace in a busy office environment, making it something of a crossover machine.
+With a capacity like that, the Jura Impressa can keep pace in a busy office environment, making it a crossover machine.

 Jura Giga 5